 Time to Market

-Often, the internal team member assigned to the CRM requirements gathering and documentation tasks is an IT department project manager.
+The internal team member assigned to the CRM requirements gathering and documentation tasks is often an IT department project manager.

-Presuming that the entire reason a new CRM system is going to be implemented is to increase revenue and decrease costs, any internal “time to market” delays do come at a cost.
-Pick a number for the monthly cost of not having a CRM system in place is and factor that into the equation.
+Presuming that a new CRM system will be implemented to increase revenue and decrease costs, any internal “time to market” delays come at a cost.
+Pick a number for the monthly cost of not having a CRM system and factor that into the equation.

 Frankness of Interviewees

-An interesting phenomenon we’ve observed is the fact that people will be more forthcoming about their pain points with a third party than with a coworker.
+We’ve observed that people will be more forthcoming about their pain points with a third party than with a coworker.

-The gathering of software requirements is one of the few times that you actually want people to whine and complain.
-Only then, is it possible to understand what needs the most fixing.
-If complaining is repressed, a full picture may not emerge.
+Gathering software requirements is one of the few times you want people to whine and complain.
+Only then is it possible to understand what needs the most fixing.
+If complaining is repressed, a complete picture may not emerge.

 While difficult to quantify, there is a cost to obtaining only a partial picture of what’s not working.